 Due to limited capacity please be aware that there may be significant waiting times.
 As this is a free display, admission during normal gallery hours is on a first-come, first-served basis for all visitors, including Tate Members.
 For those in need of special assistance please call in advance on +44 (0)20 7887 8888.

-The film features brief periods of nudity and strong language.
+Please note the film features brief periods of nudity, strong language and scenes that some visitors may find upsetting.
 Visitors bringing children should use their discretion.